Bats (pekapeka)

 How you can help

-Backyard trapping will help provide a safer habitat for bats.
-By trapping outside the forest, a wider buffer zone is created to protect the areas where bats are vulnerable, helping Aotearoa to its collective goal of being Predator Free by 2050.
+Protect native forest in your rohe (area) by undertaking effective predator control.
+Backyard trapping will also help provide a safer habitat for bats.
+By trapping outside a core forest area, a wider buffer zone is created to protect the areas where bats are vulnerable.

 • Start small with one or two rat traps